bigscience-workshop/promptsource/CONTRIBUTING.md

 {% if label == 0 or label == 1 %}
 Sentence 1: {{sentence1}}
 Sentence 2: {{sentence2}}
 Question: Does Sentence 1 paraphrase Sentence 2?
 Yes or No?
+Yes
+{% endif %}
 |||
 {% if label == 0 %}
 No
 {% elif label == 1 %}
-Yes
 {% endif %}
-{% endif %}

 ```
 This template has to do a few things, even though it's a yes no question.
 First,
-the label might be unknown, so the whole thing is wrapped in an if statement.
+the label might be unknown, so the pieces are wrapped in if statements.
 Second, notice that the choices `Yes or No` are not escaped.
 Yes/no, true/false
 are choices that do not need to be escaped (unlike categories).